 Do you think the children in your class can make their own breakfast?
 Plant a seed?
 Wrap a present?
 These are all practical life skills that aren’t just nice-to-haves; providing people with skills they can use to be independent gives them confidence to ‘have a go’ at tasks and problems they have never done before.
-This is a skill that could be applied to a more academic focussed curriculum.
+This is a skill that could be applied to a more academic-focused curriculum.

-Doing the washing
+- Doing the washing

 A maths lesson on measurements of liquids should cover the amount of detergent required to do a load of washing.
-Then asking parents to show their children the different steps involved in doing a wash and the correct settings on their washing machine.
+Then ask parents to show their children the different steps involved in doing a wash and the correct settings on their washing machine.
 This will help to reduce mishaps with shrinkage and colour running.

-Plant some seeds
+2. Plant some seeds

 It’s really common for young children to do science experiments at school that demonstrate what a seedling needs to grow healthily.
-But what about taking that a step further and planting the seeding into the ground to see what happens?
+But what about taking that a step further and planting the seedling into the ground to see what happens?
 Provide children simple instructions, for example: